 Disease stage and treatment monitoring for a certain type of patients

-If the cfDNA does not need to be purified for further mutation or epigenetic change detection, only couple of drops of blood is necessary for direct quantitation.
+If the cfDNA does not need to be purified for further mutation or epigenetic change detection,

 The workflow for cfDNA quantitation is summarized below.
 At different time of points at disease progression or therapy, cfDNA can be quantitated using the direct cfDNA quantitation kits.
 However, it is not always necessary to extract cfDNA for the quantitation purpose if no cfDNA changes need to be detected at different time points.
 Often, the cfDNA qualitative analysis is necessary for diagnosis of diseases for particular genetic changes or therapy guidance based on certain gene mutations, such as drug resistance development after use of first or second generation of tyrosine kinase inhibitors (TKIs).
 Below figure shows the suggested workflow for cfDNA monitoring for disease progression or therapy.